Fraser and Neave

-Fraser and Neave, Limited (F&N) is a Thai-Singaporean food and beverage, publishing and printing industries conglomerate.
-It is owned by Charoen Sirivadhanabhakdi.
+Fraser and Neave, Limited (F&N) is a Singaporean food and beverage, publishing and printing industries conglomerate.

 Listed in Singapore, the group's subsidiaries include F&N Foods, F&N Creameries, Warbug Group, Yoke Food Industries and Times Publishing.
 As of 2023, F&N had total assets of over S$5 billion and employed over 7,200 people in 11 countries.

 In January 2014, through a distribution in specie and re-listing of Frasers Centrepoint Limited by way of introduction on the Singapore stock exchange, the group de-merged its properties business.